How I Get Hairdresser Curls At Home – AD

 Below is the end result!
 For me, it’s the perfect way to get hairdresser curls at home and without the hefty price tag.

 Other Hair Curling Methods

 If I can’t spare the hour it takes to curl my hair in this way, I curl my hair another way.
 This produces thicker and tighter curls, but they can be brushed out to achieve your desired look.
 The way I do this is by washing my hair, spraying heat defence all over and then drying my hair with a hairdryer until it’s virtually dry (if my hair is still damp in places, this is ideal).
 I then secure foam rollers into place all over my head.
 If I curl my hair in this way, I tend to have the style messy and draped over my shoulder, so I start on the left side of my head, angle the curls inward and then move around until all of my hair is in place.
-I use jumbo hair curlers from Home Bargains, but you can get them on eBay too.
+I use the sponge curlers from Boots.
+At £3 a pack, they’re a bargain!